chris-and-elayne/wedding-invite/recommendations_in_taiwan.md

 If you have not ridden HSR before, I would recommend it.
 The ride is fast, smooth, and comfy.

 Near the train station is [Zuoying Lotus Pond](https://goo.gl/maps/iGCbFWqHdM5Tsjqn9) which is surrounded by tourist attractions.

+### Elayne's Opinion

+Elayne says that one of the best places to visit in Kaohsiung is [National Sun Yat-sen University](https://goo.gl/maps/CdZNSYairr2Gy7vMA).
+There are many things to see here including [the old British Consulate](https://goo.gl/maps/SqpLu4Dk2HHvrp5V9), but I'd argue the best reason is that there are monkeys.
+If you visit this area monkeys may try to steal your food.

 # Cultural Notes
 ## Toilets